hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

 * When working with a generated HAR, the previously chosen architecture will be used.

-In order to achieve the best performance, use the performance flag:
+To achieve the best performance, use the performance flag:

 .. code-block::

     hailomz optimize <model_name> --performance --hw-arch hardware

 The flag will be ignored on models that do not support this feature.
-The default and performance model scripts are located on `hailo_model_zoo/cfg/alls/`
+The default and performance model scripts are located in `hailo_model_zoo/cfg/alls/`

 To add input conversion to the model, use the input conversion flag: